 Learning sections make you irritated, and you doubt your capability.
 Hold yourself back from doing this.
 Every problem has a solution.

 The very first thing to do is to focus most of your time on only important sections and articles.
 Bare Acts are enormous.
 Allotting full concentration to all parts and sections is not possible.
 So, first, know where to give your maximum energy.
-Once you do that, here are some tips to help you remember the bare act sections and articles, in 2020.
+Once you do that, here are some tips to help you remember the bare act sections and articles, in 2023 and beyond.

 How to Memorise Bare Act Sections

-(6) If you are reading Section 125 of CrPC, that is maintenance, then just close your eyes and try to recall the maintenance provisions given in other statutes as well.
-Like Sections 24 and 25 of the Hindu Marriage Act, and section 18 of Hindu Adoption and Maintenance Act.
+6. If you are reading Section 125 of CrPC, that is maintenance, then just close your eyes and try to recall the maintenance provisions given in other statutes as well.
+Like Sections 24 and 25 of the Hindu Marriage Act, and section 18 of the Hindu Adoption and Maintenance Act.

 Please know that this is a personal trick.
 You may make your own according to what helps you understand and remember.